The Power of a Smile

 This device contains whitening gel, but it is not normally an effective method compared to products containing higher concentrations of the active ingredients.

 These products remove external pigments from the surface of the teeth, thereby lightening their colour.
-The concentration of bleach is lower than that used in the dentist’s office, and so the results are not as good.

 Care tips after teeth whitening